DaHelmut/DWDataReader/README.md

 # Credits
 Thanks to [Rcpp package](https://cran.r-project.org/web/packages/Rcpp/index.html).

 Thanks to [Dirk Eddelbuettel](https://github.com/eddelbuettel) one of the creator / maintainer of the Rcpp package, who is very active on forums.

+Thanks to DEWESoft for sharing the [DEWESoft Data Reader Library](https://dewesoft.com/download/developer-downloads)